NoEvaa/AyTest-Mini/README.md

 # Ayin Test - Mini

 AyTest-Mini is a lightest modern header-only unit testing framework for C++20 and later.
 It only contains the minimal lines of code required to implement unit testing.

-This framework is now fully completed and no further features will be added.
+This framework is now fully completed and no further features will be planned to add.
 If you want to get more features, please consider using other testing frameworks.

 ## Quick Start